All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Advantages Would GLP-1 Patches Have Over Injections?

 If successfully developed, GLP-1 patches would offer several practical advantages over current injection-based delivery.
 Patient surveys published in the journal Diabetes, Obesity and Metabolism found that needle phobia affects approximately 22% of adults and is a significant barrier to initiating injectable GLP-1 therapy.
 A painless patch application could dramatically improve treatment uptake and adherence.
+For more details, see our guide on affordable GLP-1 alternatives.

-Other potential advantages include room temperature stability (current GLP-1 pens require refrigeration before first use), simpler self-administration (no reconstitution, needle disposal, or injection technique required), and reduced sharps waste.
+Other potential advantages include room temperature stability (current GLP-1 pens require refrigeration before first use), simpler self-administration (no reconstitution calculator, needle disposal, or injection technique required), and reduced sharps waste.
 For patients who travel frequently, a patch that can be stored at room temperature and applied without needles would be substantially more convenient than current options.

 FactorGLP-1 Injection (Current)GLP-1 Patch (Potential)